blahcat/blahcat.github.io/content/2017-10-13-flareon-4-writeups.md

 So if we want to win, we need to

   1. disable the randomness of the game board
-  1. determine which values are being compared when we set coordonates
+  1. determine which values are being compared when we set coordinates

 To disable the randomness, I simply used `LD_PRELOAD` variable against a homemade shared library that will override calls to `rand()` and `rand()` to a